 Child Abuse & Neglect Attorneys in Fairfax, Virginia

-Criminal Defense Lawyers at The Sprano Law Firm, LLP in Fairfax VA provide top-quality legal representation to people accused of child abuse and child neglect including cases involving corporal punishment, assault and battery of a family member, and leaving a child unattended in a vehicle.
+Criminal Defense Lawyers at The Sprano Law Firm, PLLC in Fairfax VA provide top-quality legal representation to people accused of child abuse and child neglect including cases involving corporal punishment, assault and battery of a family member, and leaving a child unattended in a vehicle.

-If you are charged with a misdemeanor or felony child abuse or neglect, the experienced child abuse defense attorneys at The Sprano Law Firm, LLP can help.
+If you are charged with a misdemeanor or felony child abuse or neglect, the experienced child abuse defense attorneys at The Sprano Law Firm, PLLC can help.
 Over the years, our lawyers have successfully represented hundreds of clients accused of all types of child abuse and neglect crimes in courts throughout Northern Virginia, including Fairfax County, Prince William, Loudoun County, Alexandria, Arlington, Stafford County, and the United States Federal Court in Alexandria.

 Our child abuse defense lawyers provide high-quality legal defense of misdemeanor child abuse and neglect charges including excessive corporal punishment (often charged as domestic violence (assault and battery of a family member); contributing to the delinquency of a minor, misdemeanor child neglect, and leaving a child unattended in a vehicle.
 We also defend against serious felony abuse and neglect charges including those involving significant bodily injury.
 Any charge of this nature – committing a criminal offense against a child – is a very serious matter that can have significant negative consequences to your freedom and your future if they are not handled correctly.
 It is important to find the best criminal defense lawyer possible for your case.